Team vault

 A workspace is a completely separate data storage location, independent of others.
 It lives in its own directory on your local machine and has its own connections, settings, and vault.
 They can be created in the settings menu:

-For fine-grained access control, like a few team members having access to a few specific connections outside of the normal group borders, you can try using multiple workspaces.
+For fine-grained access control, like a few team members having access to a few specific connections outside of the normal role borders, you can try using multiple workspaces.
 In many cases, a separate workspace with a separate sync repository configured is the best option to solve these cases.
-Separate workspaces also work well when reducing the aforementioned increasing load on git repositories when more and more users start syncing to it.

 For more info, see the workspaces page.